 Even after commercial diets emerged on the scene in the early 1900s, meeting chickens’ nutritional needs posed a challenge.
 Birds suffered from deformities and illnesses caused by vitamin and mineral deficiencies, which underscores the importance of a chicken’s balanced diet with optimal amounts of protein, fat, carbohydrates, vitamins and minerals.

 Fortunately, providing chickens with nutritional feed is easy nowadays.
-Head to your local feed or urban-farm-supply store and you’ll find commercial chicken feeds formulated especially for your birds, whatever their age or purpose.
-Specialized Chicken Diets
+Head to your local feed or urban-farm-supply store and you’ll find commercial chicken feeds formulated especially for your chickens, whatever their age or purpose.

 But beware of grabbing up any old bag that looks like chicken feed.
 A chicken’s nutritional needs change during different stages of its life.
 Newly-hatched chicks, for instance, require a starter feed with high levels of protein for growth—about 20 percent for egg layers and slightly more for meat chickens.